YJDoc2/MapReduce-with-Docker/Readme.md

 docker-compose up
 ```

 This will start the docker container and run the single node word-count program.
 The output will be generated in `data` directory in the project root with name singlenode.txt .
-The output on console will show time taken for the program execution, measured from `main` function start to end.
+The output on console will show time taken for the program execution, measured from `main` function's start to end.

 To start the multi-node system system run the following in the project root